 2 Don’t settle for less than you deserve

 Don’t settle for less than you deserve.
 Clients may try to exploit your eagerness and willingness to work with them.
 However, don’t allow this.
 Stand up for yourself as much as possible.
 Don’t be afraid to put your foot down or say no if necessary.
 If clients are asking you to do something that doesn’t make sense or isn’t within the scope of what they hired you for in the first place, speak up!
 Don’t let clients walk all over you just because they hired you—if anything; this should give them more respect for your abilities as a professional designer.
 It is not only difficult to be noticed in this competitive industry.
 Maintaining client relationships over time is difficult despite quality artistry meeting their expectations.

 Listening is a skill that can be learned.
 Active listening means more than simply hearing what the other person is saying.
 It’s about listening fully and understanding what they genuinely want to say instead of simply hearing their words.
 You learn more about the client’s needs and interests when actively listening.
 You can use active listening to build trust and rapport with clients.
 You can demonstrate your interest in their situation while helping them feel confident discussing their problems.

 4 Set limits and stick to them

 Learn to say no. You may be tempted to take on every project that comes your way; however, learning how and when to say no is an important skill.
 Your clients will appreciate it if you create a schedule of projects so they can see where their money is going and what the future has in store for them.
 Say no when something isn’t worth your time or energy.
-There are many requests that come across our desks that we could do gratis, but why would we want to?
-If we’re not being paid for something, then it’s likely not worth our time or effort (or both).
+Many requests come across our desks that we could do gratis, but why would we want to?
+If we’re not being paid for something, it’s likely not worth our time or effort (or both).

 6 Develop rapport with your clients